 How to Celebrate Global Recycling Day

-Now everyone can band together and make an impact when they do their part by celebrating and observing Global Recycling Day – all over the world!
-Participate with some of these ideas:
+It is more than past time for humans everywhere to band together and make an impact when they do their part by celebrating and observing Global Recycling Day – all over the world!
+Get involved by participating with some of these ideas:

 Join a Global Recycling Day Event